 How do I go about buying a HUD home?

 You must first obtain financing from your lender to ensure that you qualify to purchase a HUD home.
 Then, you can work with a real estate agent to help you submit bids and schedule walkthroughs on properties listed for sale at the HUD Homestore.

-Who qualifies for a HUD home?
+Who qualifies to buy a HUD home?